 2. Access Call for Comments

 According to the government, the NHI aims to achieve the following principles:

 -The right to access health care: The NHI would ensure access to health care, as it was considered to be an important service which the State must be able to provide.

 -Social Solidarity: The NHI would provide financial risk pooling to enable cross-subsidisation between young and old, rich and poor, as well as the healthy and the sick.
 This would mean people taking care of each other as South Africans.
 The solidarity principle would also serve as a guide towards the development of the NHI.

 -Equity: The NHI would ensure a fair and just health care system for all.
 Those who were ill should get services first.

 -Health Care As A Public Good: Health care should be seen as a social investment and not as a commodity of trade to be sold for profit.

 -Affordability: Health services should be procured at a reasonable cost.
 Should the cost be prohibitive, this could lead to the NHI not being able to offer health care to the whole country.

 -Effectiveness: The health care interventions covered by the NHI would result in desired and expected outcomes in everyday settings.
-South Africans traveling through the country and in a need of health care, would see that the same treatment one would receive in Dzidane would not be inferior to the treatment received in the Western Cape.
+South Africans travelling through the country and in need of health care, would see that the same treatment one would receive in Dzidane would not be inferior to the treatment received in the Western Cape.